JohnCSu/mojo_lbm_tutorial/README.md

 ```

+## Goals for thie project

+1. Learning Correct Typing and Parameterization in Mojo
+    a.
+Supports any DType Floating point (mainly fp32 or fp64)
+2. GPU kernels and TileTensor Layouts
+3. How to call Python Modules in Mojo:
+    a.
+Passing buffers into Numpy arrays with Unsafe Pointers
+    b.
+Using Pyvista for Visualisation
+4. Creating Custom structs and functions to reduce repeated code (e.g. vector, contextTileTensor)
+5. Basic Origin tracking
+6. Mojo Packaging

+## Timeline
+- 2026/06/12 Implemented 3D D3Q19 LBM and non square grids
+- 2026/06/05 Implemented TiledLayouts for LBM
+- 2026/06/04 Implemeted First Variation that uses thread reording
+- 2026/05/20 LBM working with mid-gridbounce bounceback and moving wall BC.
+Row Major.
+Base Example

 # ToDo
 - [X] Create function to set BC - Moving and No Slip
 - [X] Create LBM kernel with mid grid bounceback

 ## Optimisation Tasks
-- [] Use Benchmarking to determine speed ups and optimisations
+- [X] Use Benchmarking to determine speed ups and optimisations
 - [] Add Simd optimisation
-- [] Add Layout Analysis
+- [X] Add Layout Analysis
 - [] Swizzling analysis

 ## Other
-- [] Implement 3D lattices models
+- [X] Implement 3D lattices models
 - [] Implement Custom Floating Point
 - [] Equilibrium Conditions